Computer Forensic Investigator: 2025 Career Guide

 Where you'll work

 Many computer forensic investigators work within the law enforcement industry, whether directly for law enforcement agencies or for private firms hired by agencies to manage digital evidence.
-It's also possible to work as a forensic analyst for a private company.
-In this case, you're likely to be tasked with identifying vulnerabilities, investigating breaches, and attempting to retrieve data from damaged or compromised digital storage devices.
+Working as a forensic analyst for a private company is also possible.
+In this case, you'll likely need to assess vulnerabilities, investigate breaches, and attempt to retrieve data from damaged or compromised digital storage devices.

 Some digital forensic investigator jobs require you to be on call to respond to incidents that might not occur during regular business hours.